 The mutated gene meant the former Liberty X singer was forced to undergo a hysterectomy and double mastectomy.
-Despite having recovered amazingly well from her operations Michelle still has worries about the effects her health may have on her family.
+Despite having recovered well from her operations, Michelle still has worries about the effects her health may have on her family.

 The gene, which can lead to cancer, is hereditary so there's the potential for her children to be diagnosed with it one day – forcing them to have to make similarly tough decisions to Michelle in the future.
-Speaking to MailOnline mum of two Michelle revealed her anxiety at the thought of having to explain what being tested positive for the gene would mean to her children Faith, four, and Aaron, two.
+Speaking to HELLO! magazine, Michelle has opened up about her fears for her children.
+Both run the risk of inheriting the gene, but for daughter Faith the chances are even higher.

 'There's obviously a 50% chance she'll (Faith) have to undergo what I went through,' Michelle said, adding: 'There's no point in worrying her and creating any stress in the family that's not needed till the time comes'.